GaboCapo/VideoRepairScript/README.md

 - **🗑️ Original File Management**: Option to delete the original file after a successful repair.

 ## Prerequisites
 - **FFmpeg**: The script requires FFmpeg to be installed on your system.
-You can install it:
+You can install it for

 Ubuntu,Debian based Systems
   ```
   sudo apt-get install ffmpeg
   ```

-  Fedora,RHEL :
+  Fedora,RHEL

   ```
   sudo dnf install ffmpeg